What is the military diet?

 The plan includes a high number of processed foods including hot dogs, ice cream and crackers, which means it is likely to be high in salt, sugar and saturated fat.
 A diet reliant on processed foods has been linked with disturbances in gut health, including disruption of the gut microbiota and associated links to inflammation, metabolic disturbances and an increase in body fat.

-The plan claims it is effective because of the combination of specific low-calorie foods and metabolic boosters which have been chosen to increase metabolic rate and encourage fat burning.
+The plan claims it is effective because of the combination of specific low-calorie foods and metabolic boosters which have been chosen to increase metabolic rate and encourage fat-burning.
 However, there is no scientific support for this.
-Although caffeine may be useful for weight loss, some studies suggest this is more relevant for those who are not overweight.
+Although caffeine may be useful for weight loss, studies suggest this is more relevant for those who are not overweight.
 Furthermore, grapefruit, which is included at one meal on one day of the three-day plan, is said to be included to support fat-burning, although studies in this area have found limited support for this.

 Is the military diet effective for weight loss?

 There are no studies to support the claims and efficacy of the military diet, although most people are likely to experience some weight loss as a direct result of the reduction in calories.
-But this is likely to be temporary, based on the execution of short-term willpower rather than sustainable healthy eating habits.
+This is likely to be temporary, based on the execution of short-term willpower rather than sustainable healthy eating habits.

 If you start the diet with a lot of weight to lose then you may well achieve the cited 4.5kg loss in a week.
 However, the amount of weight lost will be dependent on your personal circumstances.
-Much of this weight will be due to water loss rather than fat.
-This is because our bodies lose water when our glycogen stores start to decline, which typically happens when we restrict carbs and calories.
+Much of this weight will be water loss rather than fat.
+This is because our bodies lose water when our glycogen stores decline, which typically happens when we restrict carbs and calories.
 Once normal eating patterns resume, you are likely to regain the weight you have lost.

 Is the military diet safe to follow in the long-term?

-For the average healthy person and for a short time only, the military diet is unlikely to do harm.
-However, if you were to follow the diet for any length of time, the limited selection of foods, low levels of vegetables and the lack of five-a-day is likely to put you at risk of nutrient deficiencies and the associated health implications.
+For the average healthy person and for a short period of time only, the military diet is unlikely to do harm.
+However, if you were to follow the diet for any length of time, the limited selection of foods, low levels of vegetables and the lack of five-a-day is likely to put you at risk of nutrient deficiencies and associated health implications.

-Who shouldn’t try the military diet?
+Who shouldn’t adopt the military diet?

 If you are considering attempting any form of diet, please consult your GP to ensure you can do so without risk to health.

 Enjoyed this?
-Now try
+Now try:

 What is the Pioppi diet?